Doubly stochastic Yule cascades (Part II): The explosion problem in the non-reversible case: Proof of

-denote the random number of vertices in the first cutset of the tree rooted at $u.$ For the reduced tree, the root $\theta$ has $K_\theta=\textrm{card}\,\Pione$ offspring, each of which is a vertex in the cutset $\Pione$.
-Each vertex $u$ of the first generation of the reduced tree has $K_u$ offspring, each of which is a vertex in the cutset $\Pioneu$, and so on (\autoref{reduced-cutset}).
-Thus, the first generation of the reduced tree consists of vertices in the first cutset $\Pi_A^{(1)}$.
-The second generation of this tree consists of vertices in the second cutset $\Pi_A^{(2)}$.
-In general, the $k$'th generation of the reduced tree consists of vertices in the $k$'th cutset $\Pi_A^{(k)}$.
+denote the random number of vertices in the first cut-set of the tree rooted at $u.$ For the reduced tree, the root $\theta$ has $K_\theta=\textrm{card}\,\Pione$ offspring, each of which is a vertex in the cut-set $\Pione$.
+Each vertex $u$ of the first generation of the reduced tree has $K_u$ offspring, each of which is a vertex in the cut-set $\Pioneu$, and so on (\autoref{reduced-cutset}).
+Thus, the first generation of the reduced tree consists of vertices in the first cut-set $\Pi_A^{(1)}$.
+The second generation of this tree consists of vertices in the second cut-set $\Pi_A^{(2)}$.
+In general, the $k$'th generation of the reduced tree consists of vertices in the $k$'th cut-set $\Pi_A^{(k)}$.

 The set of all vertices of the random reduced tree is denoted by $\mathcal{T}\subset\mathbb{V} = \{\theta\}\cup(\cup_{n=1}^\infty \mathbb{N}^n)$.
 Recall that the configuration of $\mathcal{T}$ is independent of the clocks $\{T_v\}_{v\in\mathbb{V}}$ after a natural relabeling of the vertices (\autoref{reduced-cutset}).
 Now \eqref{eq1:11420} becomes a non-explosion problem of a DSY cascade $\{T_v\}_{v\in\mathbb{V}}$ with all intensities equal to 1 on a random tree structure $\mathcal{T}$.
 The uniform bound obtained in Part (ii) of \autoref{cutest-red-thm} on the expected number of offspring of each vertex turns out to be crucial for our approach.
 For further criteria for non-explosion of a DSY cascade on a random tree structure, see \cite[Sec.\ 4]{part1_2021}.